-UPDATE: MPD continues to meet with internal groups (identified above) to discuss how systems are working and obtain feedback for process improvements.
-During the 2016 Records Management and Mobile/Field Reporting upgrade, a group of internal users was organized to provide input to the project team.
-Other stakeholders such as the District Attorney's office, the 911 center and the other regional agencies were contacted to insure their needs were met during the upgrade.
-MPD continues to receive citizen input from community meetings, and contact through calls or written correspondence.
+MPD continues to meet with internal groups (identified above) to discuss how systems are working and obtain feedback for process improvements.
+Much like we did in 2016, a group of internal users was organized to provide input for the software upgrades performed in 2017.
+Routinely, MPD contacts external stakeholders, such as the Mayor's Office, City Attorney's Office, District Attorney's Office, the 911 Center, and other regional agencies to insure their needs are being met with the upgrades.
+MPD continues to receive citizen input from individual calls and/or written correspondence.
+This feedback is reviewed regularly.